01 of 08

 - Flip the unit over from left to right.
 Crease the unit in half, along the line that runs diagonally from top left to bottom right.

-- Your unit is complete–you will need 9 of them if you are making a triangular wall display.
+- Your first unit is complete.
+You will need nine of them if you are making a triangular wall display.

 06 of 08